 I graduated in Law from the University of Sheffield in 1989 and shortly afterwards began running my own health products business, Green Machines.
 This is me meeting Prince Charles at a Prince’s Trust event in about 1990.
 But when I started running the Bread ‘n’ Boro football fanzine, I returned to my first passion, writing.
 I trained as a journalist and worked at the Evening Gazette, including stints as education, crime, sports and features reporter.

-Towards the end of my decade at the Gazette I spent a year travelling the world, visiting India and working as a feature writer on popular women’s magazine New Idea in Sydney and for a weekly paper in Melbourne, the St Kilda Leader.
-Here I am pictured with Leader staff the day I left.
+Towards the end of my decade at the paper I spent a year travelling the world, visiting India and working as a feature writer on popular women’s magazine New Idea in Sydney and for a weekly paper in Melbourne, the St Kilda Leader.